apache/mxnet/docs/tutorials/scala/mxnet_java_install_and_run_examples.md

 }
 ```

-7. If all went well, you should see an output like this : (Ignore the SLF4J warnings).
+7. If all went well, you should see an output like this :
 ```
 Hello
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".